 U.S.

-Are the documents genuine?
+Are these documents authentic?

 The acronym “TK” in the documents refers to “Talent Keyhole”, a codeword covering satellite-based Signals Intelligence (SIGINT) and Imagery Intelligence (IMINT).